 I spent my 58th birthday organizing my USB cables and engaging, half-heartedly, in a theological debate on Facebook.
-I wasn’t “all in,” because you get the sense, sometimes, that some fellow believers just don’t share the same assumptions, even remotely, about the faith, and so there is very little hope of rationale discourse.
+I wasn’t “all in,” because you get the sense, sometimes, that some fellow believers just don’t share the same assumptions, even remotely, about the faith, and so there is very little hope of rational discourse.
 At various points in the discussion, some version of the following arguments were being made:

 - Don’t trust anything Paul wrote.
 Only go by the red letters.

 - The “war in heaven” explains the “chosen” people.

 - “There’s a particular brand of being ‘baptized by the Holy Spirit’ you will need to experience, and you haven’t had it, if you don’t agree with me.”

 - Christianity “evolves” by making mistakes and recovering from them.

 - Don’t treat scripture as an “idol.”